OSGeoLabBp/tutorials/english/data_processing/prime.rst

 Waw, the elapsed time was reduced nearly 100 times.
 Let's try to make it faster.
 Do we need the second nested loop?
-No we can use array slicing instead.
+No, we can use array slicing instead.
+Do we need to remove multiplier of 4 after removing all multipliers of 2?
+No, we have to remove multipliers of numbers which are in the sieve (where p(i) is not zero).

 *Sieve of Erasthotenes, second version* (prime_final.m)